 Five years later, in another twist, Erik moved from the research side to the client side, applying his analytical bent to the needs of individual clients for well-integrated, comprehensive financial planning and wealth management.
 Erik joined Josh Rogers’ team, and quickly rose to become one of the top financial advisors in his entering class at American Express, with his 150 Chicago-area peers naming him the 2005 Advisor of the Year.
 Erik went on to become a district manager, helping lead some of the most experienced advisors in the Chicago employee platform at that time.

 In 2010, Erik moved to Arete, which offered the opportunity to serve high net worth clients with greater flexibility, better service, more sophisticated solutions, and free of the potential conflicts of interest inherent in a publicly traded product manufacturer.
-In addition to continuing to serve these clients, Erik is researching advanced proprietary multi-market portfolio designs and strategies intended to help clients protect and grow their wealth even in highly challenging market environments like those of the last decade.
+In addition to continuing to serve these clients, Erik is researching advanced proprietary multi-market portfolio designs and strategies intended to help clients protect and grow their wealth even in highly challenging market environments like those since the peak of the tech stock bubble.

-When not thinking about his clients or ways to help them with advanced investment approaches, tax reduction strategies, or estate planning strategies, Erik loves spending time with his college sweetheart and wife of 30 years, camping, reading, following politics, debating epistemology, running the occasional statistical analysis on a question that strikes his fancy, watching his beloved Padres and Vikings, fellowshipping with men at his church, and visiting his delightful daughters now off at college and grad school.
+When not thinking about his clients or ways to help them with advanced investment approaches, tax reduction strategies, or estate planning strategies, Erik loves spending time with his college sweetheart and wife of 34 years, camping, reading, following politics, debating epistemology, running the occasional statistical analysis on a question that strikes his fancy, watching his beloved Padres and Vikings, fellowshipping with men at his church, and visiting his delightful daughters and their families in Michigan.